Can You File Bankruptcy without a Lawyer in Pennsylvania?

 You know the old joke: a man who represents himself has a fool for an attorney.
 In many proceedings, both civil and criminal, private individuals may serve as their own legal counsel.
 When it comes to bankruptcy, however, the rules are slightly different.
 Corporations and partnerships must retain legal advocates to act on their behalf.
 Private individuals, and my extension sole proprietors, may still opt to go it alone.
 Doing so can be a bad decision on top of a mountain of other financial problems.

-Being on the brink of financial ruin can make people believe they can’t afford a bankruptcy attorney (you definitely can), but opting to tackle the court without legal help is almost never advisable.
+Being on the brink of financial ruin can make people believe they can’t afford a Montgomery County bankruptcy attorney (you definitely can), but opting to tackle the court without legal help is almost never advisable.
 For a free case evaluation with the Pennsylvania bankruptcy lawyers at Young, Marr, Mallis & Deane, call today at (215) 701-6519.

 Can You File for Bankruptcy without a Lawyer in Pennsylvania?